hdspgroup/9836_seismic_project/README.md

-# Compressive seismic acquisition project
+# COmpressive Seismic Acquisition Design (COSAD) project

 This is the repository for the Seismic project No 9836 funded by MINCIENCIAS-ANH.